the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `unchecked` - instead of `SafeMath` can be more `gas efficient` if you know your math won’t reach top or bottom limits

-`Uniswap` - [wiki](https://en.wikipedia.org/wiki/Uniswap) decentralized cryptocurrency exchange that uses a set of smart contracts (liquidity pools) to execute trades on its exchange  [whitepaper](https://uniswap.org/whitepaper-v3.pdf)
+`Uniswap` - decentralized cryptocurrency [exchange](https://en.wikipedia.org/wiki/Uniswap) that uses a set of smart contracts (liquidity pools) to execute trades on its exchange  [whitepaper](https://uniswap.org/whitepaper-v3.pdf)

 Broader Crypto dictionary of terms: https://coinmarketcap.com/alexandria/glossary